agilescientific/geocomputing/README.md

 - Documentation of the control file options.
 - Proper tagging of `demo` notebooks, which is a new feature.
 - A thorough review of the content in each course.
+- Add develop branch for day-to-day stuff, so we don't rebuild repos with every push?
+- Start some issues.